mahimmazidul/StatisticalAnalysis/README.md

 What it does:

-- downloads the real NHANES files from the CDC, with a built-in offline copy so the code always runs;
+- Downloads the real NHANES files from the CDC, with a built-in offline copy so the code always runs;
-- cleans the data in small, readable scripts and explains every choice;
+- Cleans the data in small, readable scripts and explains every choice;
-- runs descriptive, comparison, and regression analyses, and checks the assumptions before each test;
+- Runs descriptive, comparison, and regression analyses, and checks the assumptions before each test;
-- produces 28 figures at 300 DPI (PNG and SVG) and 45 result tables (CSV and Markdown);
+- Produces around 28 figures at 300 DPI (PNG and SVG) and 45 result tables (CSV and Markdown);
-- writes a short report in [`report/report.md`](report/report.md) and [`report/report.pdf`](report/report.pdf) that explains each result in plain words.
+- Writes a short report in [`report/report.md`](report/report.md) and [`report/report.pdf`](report/report.pdf) that explains each result in plain words.

 The final sample is **5,175 adults aged 20 and older with a measured BMI**.

----

 ## Research Questions